Blue-Ventures-Conservation/gembackend/README.md

 as the service account for the service under the security tab when editing and deploying.

 Cloud Run creates a service URL for the service.
 This URL is probably safe to deploy with for now.

+### Cloud Storage

+We use Google Cloud Storage to manage files on behalf of users, things like CRAs.

+We also use GCS to handle downloads of images from GEE, as a temporary storage location from which the imagery can be downloaded to users' local devices.
+These files are subject to a lifecycle rule, that has been set on the default bucket in the gcloud console enforcing a lifetime of 1 day for these files, afterwhich they are deleted.